grpc/grpc.io/content/en/docs/guides/retry.md

 }
 ```

+The actual initial backoff delay is a random time period within `initialBackoff` value configured above (between 0-100ms).

-gRPC prevents server overload due to retries, and throttle limit can be configured:
+gRPC supports throttle limit that prevents server overload due to retries.
+Below is an examples of retry throttle configuration:

 ```
 "retryThrottling": {